confortiantonio/artemis-test-case-2022-04/README.md

 ## TEST CASE LVQ

-The test case LVQ uses the address name TICKERPLAN showen in the broker configuration above.
+In this test case the producer sends a single message with key 0 and n messages with key 1 to the address TICKERPLAN.
+A consumer on the LVQ queue will reads the messages produced

 ### STEP 1
 - Clean and start broker